jacobyan0/jacobyan0.github.io/people.md

 &nbsp;

 Zehui Yin is an undergraduate student at the University of Toronto Scarborough majoring in the economics for management studies and minoring in GIS and applied statistics.
-He was an intern in the Just & Green Transportation Lab in Summer 2022, focusing on survey data analysis, spatial analytics and visualization.
+He was a volunteer in the Just & Green Transportation Lab in Summer 2022, focusing on survey data analysis, spatial analytics and visualization.

 &nbsp;
 <br/><br/>